 Thanks!
 I’ve blogged extensively about the human flag!
 Start with this human flag post and then follow the links there for more.

 How did you get so good at pull-ups?
 Can you help me get better at them?

-I’ve been doing pull-ups for over 20 years!
+I’ve been doing pull-ups for over 25 years!
 It takes time and patience to truly master an exercise.
-And no, I can’t help you get better at them – but you can help yourself!
-Check out the link for tips on how to increase your reps on pull-ups.
+Check out the link for tips on how to get better at pull-ups.

 What’s up with all your tattoos?
 Is there some deep meaning to them?